-We are focusing our research and development efforts in our strategic growth markets, namely new programming technology, software, and automated programming systems for the manufacturing environment, as well as reconnecting with our traditional market, the design engineer with design tools.
+We are focusing our research and development efforts in our strategic growth markets, namely new programming technology, software, and automated programming systems for the manufacturing environment.
 We continue to focus on extending the capabilities and support for our FlashCORE architecture, and the ProLINE-RoadRunner, FLX, PS, and FlashPAK product lines, as well as new product initiatives.
-Our applications innovation strategy provides complete solutions to target customer's business problems.
+Our applications innovation strategy provides complete solutions to our target customer's business problems.
 These solutions generally have a larger software element, may involve third-party components, and in many cases, will be developed or customized to address the specific requirements of individual customers.
 We believe by adding these features and applications to our strategic product platforms, we will be able to set ourselves apart from other product suppliers and elevate our relationships with our customers.

 Our customer focus has been on strategic high volume manufacturers in key market segments like wireless, automotive, industrial controls and programming centers and supporting NAND Flash and microcontrollers on our newer products to gain new accounts.
 We also provide product solutions used by electronics design engineers.
 We continued to expand our China operations to take advantage of the growth of manufacturing in China and to operate close to our customers.
 We continued to address the effectiveness of our sales and marketing organization and sales channels by adding and changing channels and providing our channel partners with extensive product, sales and service training.
 We recognized the need to diversify our customer base and are continuing to take steps to broaden our channels of distribution and representation to reach a greater number of customers.
-We believe these channel actions help us grow our business more rapidly, both by adding new customers and by increasing penetration of existing accounts.
+We believe these channel actions help us grow our business, both by adding new customers and by increasing penetration of existing accounts.